Tremors 5: Bloodlines: Plot

 Travis finds Burt the next day, but when their truck breaks down, they head back to the refuge on foot.
-In the desert, they find Erick's truck has crashed, with Erick fleeing from a massive Graboid with detachable and independent tentacles, which Burt dubs "The Queen Bitch".
+In the desert, they find Erick's truck has crashed, and Erick is fleeing from a massive Graboid with detachable, independent tentacles, which Burt dubs "The Queen Bitch".
 Burt shoots the tentacles, but the Queen Bitch eats Erick.
-Burt agrees to let Travis go back in the cave to destroy the nest with a grenade, while he contacts pilot Den for transport.
+Burt agrees to let Travis go back into the cave to destroy the nest with a grenade, while he contacts the pilot, Den, for transport.
 In the cave, Travis kills an Ass-Blaster with the grenade but fails to destroy the nest.
-When Den arrives, Burt manages to use his helicopter's rockets to destroy the nest.
+When Den arrives, Burt uses his helicopter's rockets to destroy the nest.

 Den flies them back to their truck and helps repair the damage.
 Driving back to the refuge, Travis tells Burt that he is his son, the child of a one-night stand in Florida 40 years earlier; having heard of Burt's exploits, Travis wanted to be like his father.
 At the refuge, the workers are attacked by Ass-Blasters.
 Nandi, Amahle, and Baruti manage to kill several Ass-Blasters and a Graboid.
-They head for the village, where they discover that Amahle is hiding a Graboid egg, which was why the creatures kept attacking.
+They head for the village, where they discover that Amahle is hiding a Graboid egg, which is why the creatures have been attacking.
 The trio is attacked again, and during the confusion, Amahle wanders away with the egg.
 Burt and Travis arrive, finding the village under siege by the Queen Bitch's tentacles.
 Travis retrieves the egg, and Baruti gets Amahle to safety.

 When the Queen Bitch arrives, Nandi suggests using the daily thunderstorm to kill it.
 Travis distracts it as the villagers construct a trap.
 When the storm erupts, Nandi lures the Queen Bitch in with the egg.
 Lightning bolts, attracted by the metal trap, destroy the egg and the Queen Bitch Graboid.
-Afterwards, Burt accepts Travis as his son, inviting him to join him in his work.
-A mid-credits scene shows Burt and Travis now co-host Burt's reality show, and they kill a variety of monsters around the globe.
+Afterward, Burt accepts Travis as his son and invites him to join him in his work.
+A mid-credits scene shows Burt and Travis now co-hosting Burt's reality show, and they kill a variety of monsters around the globe.